 It is evident that an oral narrative tradition already existed in Italy.
 Most likely, this had spread along the routes of the Via Francigena between Rome and Canterbury.
 Here pilgrims and crusaders, aided by numerous storytellers, told the mythical events of King Arthur.

 From this oral tradition Geoffrey of Monmouth wrote his famous work, Chrétien de Troyes initiated the French novel, and the knight Galgano Guidotti fulfilled his hermit mission.
 Galgano’s life can be observed as the tangible realization of a myth, of a narrative that had laid its cultural groundwork.
 Galgano embodied the essence of the chivalric tale.
-He was the personification of the Medieval Christian hero, who makes a one of the cross and the sword, virtue and sacrifice, reality and legend.
+He was the personification of the Medieval Christian hero, who makes one of the cross and the sword, virtue and sacrifice, reality and legend.
 In any case, only one thing is certain: the sword in the stone, the only truly real one, is not in Britain but in Tuscany.

 Samuele Corrente Naso